mesg-foundation/awesome/.github/ISSUE_TEMPLATE/service.md

 about: Ideas for services to be shared with the community
 ---

-### This page is for the proposal of services.
+### This issue is for the proposal of services.
 Feel free to contribute by sharing your feedback or implementing part of it and sharing it here.

 # Description